Dursley Rugby Football Club

-Welcome to Dursley Rugby Club in the 2017-18 season!
+Welcome to Dursley Rugby Club in the 2018-19 season!

-The first team finished fifth in the Glos 1 League which provided the squad with further experience in preparation to enjoy a successful season and hopefully return to the ‘Wadworth 6X’ Gloucs Premier League.
-The United and Nomads sides fared well in the Merit Tables but more players are required to ensure that the Nomads are always able to field a full side in the revised format reserve leagues.
-It is encouraging to see the number of players who have come up the through the Junior Section of the Club and are now playing in the senior sides many now in the first team.
-This is just reward for the efforts of many and the investment by the Club.
-The senior teams have full fixture lists and always welcome support.
-The Ladies team goes from strength to strength both on and off the field and will be completing in the league for the first time They are a great asset to the Club and their contribution is considerable.
-It is essential to effect the transition to the senior ladies through the establishment of regular girls teams and support for the Ladies is an essential element of the activities of the Club.
+At the end of last season the Club won the Senior Stroud & District Cup competition yet again and domination of his competition continues.
+The United and Nomads reached their respective finals which was most commendable.
+The first team finished fifth in the Glos 1 League which provided the squad with further experience in preparation to enjoy a successful season and hopefully return to the ‘Wadworth 6X’ Gloucs Premier League The United and Nomads sides fared well in the Merit Tables but more players are required to ensure that the Nomads are always able to field a full side in the revised format reserve leagues.
+It is encouraging to see the number of players who have come up the through the Junior Section of the Club and are now playing in the senior sides, many now in the first team.
+This is just reward for the efforts of many and the investment by the Club The Senior teams have full fixture lists and always welcome support.
+The Ladies team, the ‘Does’, goes from strength to strength both on and off the field and showed their strength playing in National Challenge 2 league South Midlands, their first season in the leagues They had some good wins against clubs with considerable league experience and finished in the top half of the table.
+The ‘Does’ are a great asset to the Club and their contribution to the running of the Club and its success is considerable It is essential to effect the transition into the senior ladies through the establishment of regular girls teams, something we're looking forward to starting this season.

-In previous seasons the Junior Section has been praised and this continues The mini and youth teams bring great credit to the Club not only on the field of play but the way they have conducted themselves around the many Clubs against which they play There are a large number of coaches, team managers and administrators who have to be thanked for bringing this about.
+The Junior Section has been praised season after season and this continues The mini and youth teams bring great credit to the Club not only on the field of play but the way they have conducted themselves around the many Clubs against which they play.
+There are a large number of coaches, team managers and administrators who have to be thanked for bringing this about.

 The Club receives considerable support both financially and in other ways which is essential to its development and well-being.
-This is fully recognised and we are very grateful to all our sponsors who so generously give support which is very much appreciated.
-The building of the new changing rooms and the refurbishing of existing buildings would not have been possible without this support.
-It was good to see many of these people as the event to mark the ‘official’ opening of the new changing rooms in April.
+We are very grateful to all our sponsors who so generously give support which is very much appreciated.
+The building of the new changing rooms and the refurbishing of existing buildings would not have been possible without this support The efforts of Ken Eales in driving this important sector is fully recognised and deserves our gratitude.

-The success both on and off the field requires considerable effort from many people We are fortunate to have great strength in the organisation and administration with many hard workers to whom the Club is very grateful Several ‘volunteers’ in the Club have been recognised by the
+The success both on and off the field requires considerable effort from many people.
+We are fortunate to have great strength in the organisation and administration with many hard workers to whom the Club is very grateful.
+Several ‘volunteers’ in the Club have been recognised by the